 Bryan is a Licensed Independent Clinical Social Worker (LICSW).
 Originally starting in Outdoor Education, Bryan has an undergraduate degree in Outdoor Adventure Leadership from Ithaca College.
 Working in a therapeutic outdoor program for adjudicated youth in Madison, WI prompted him to seek advanced training which led to enrolling in a dual master's degree program at the University of New Hampshire.
 Bryan obtained a Master of Social Work and a Master of Science in Kinesiology with a focus on Adventure Therapy.
 After Graduate School, Bryan spent five years as a primary clinician at Mountain Valley Treatment Center, a premiere residential treatment center focused on Anxiety, Depression, and Obsessive Compulsive Disorder (OCD).
 Bryan has extensive training in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy(ACT) and Exposure and Response Prevention (ERP) therapy.
 Bryan has completed the Behavior Therapy Training Institute (BTTI) intensive training on OCD through the International OCD Foundation (IOCDF) Bryan specializes in the treatment of Anxiety and OCD - particularly academic perfectionism and social phobia.
 Additionally, Bryan has experience working with trauma, family conflict and issues related to gender and sexuality.

-Nicole has a Master’s degree in Counseling Psychology from Lesley University, and is a certified school counselor in New Hampshire.
-She is currently on track for licensure as an Clinical Mental Health Counselor.
-Nicole is a part time clinician on staff at Adventurelore and also works as the Assistant Director and Counselor of a therapeutic school.
+Nicole has a Master’s degree in Counseling Psychology from Lesley University.
+She is a licensed clinical mental health counselor and certified school counselor.
+Nicole is a part time clinician on staff at Adventurelore and also works as the Director and Counselor of a therapeutic school.
 She is passionate about Adventure Based Counseling, and has been working in the field for the past 9 years.
 Using an integrative approach that combines CBT, DBT, Mindfulness and Choice Therapy, to name a few methods, she helps children and youth overcome struggles or obstacles in their path.